Happy Labor Day! A day off for me, (hopefully for you as well) and a chance to catch up a bit here. It's hard to believe summer is nearly over.

 Bald Eagle's Nest

-Then, a few days later, I flew to Nashville with my daughter, taking her back to college and helping her move in.
+Then, three days later, I flew to Nashville with my daughter, taking her back to college and helping her move in.
 (My wife stayed home with our elderly dog who needs extra care right now.)
 I flew to Nashville a few months ago and moved most of her dorm items into a storage facility downtown.
 So, the reverse this time.

-Three days later in Nashville, moving my daughter into her dorm
+After moving my daughter into her dorm.

 We all miss her greatly, the dog included.